11 Places with Free RV Camping in 2025

 This post may contain affiliate links.
 See our affiliate disclaimer here.

 RVing is a great way to travel and see the country, but it can be an expensive way to camp.
-Many RV parks with full hookups cost upwards of $40 per night, which can add up quickly, especially if you are a full-timer.
+Many RV parks with full hookups cost upwards of $50 per night, which can add up quickly.
 Fortunately, there are many great options for free RV camping and parking in America.

-Below are 11 places you can park your RV without paying a dime.
+Below are 11 places with free RV camping.
 They range from restaurants with overnight parking to public lands where you can camp for extended periods.
-Before I share the list of free RV camping spots, I want to clear up some terminology.

 Overview